agathauy/gsm-arduino/README.md

 No verificaiton of responses yet, these will be changed Arduino side in the near future.

-IMPORTANT: The RX buffer in SoftwareSerial.h of the SoftwareSerial Arduino library needs to be manually set to 240.
+*IMPORTANT: The RX buffer in SoftwareSerial.h of the SoftwareSerial Arduino library needs to be manually set to 240* Possible path in arduino folder:
+`/hardware/arduino/avr/libraries/SoftwareSerial/src`

 ## Installation